hyobbb/hyobbb.github.io/_posts/2021-03-11-flutter-state.md

 works fine.

 How about modifying parent number?
-Child widget takes parentNumber as arguments in constructor.
+Child widget takes parentNumber as arguments of its constructor.
 Should it recreate its state?

 ```